bakamoridesu/dog_breed_classifier/README.md

 ![Gray image example](/images/example.jpg)

+_It can also classify human images, give it a try!_

 ---

 The first goal was achieved by using transfer learning.
 I took the model with superhuman performance aka ResNet50,